 Preventing sexual harassment is everyone's responsibility.
-HR Partners Staffing cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or Stacey.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or Stacey.
+Sapphire Recruitment cannot prevent or remedy sexual harassment unless it knows about it.
+Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or Kirsi Donovan, Compliance, Benefits and Safety Specialist.
+Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or Kirsi Donovan.
+Reports of sexual harassment may be made verbally or in writing, please contact: